Seyfert Galaxies as Neutrino Sources: An Outflow$-$Cloud Interaction Perspective: Soft photon fields

 \section{Soft photon fields}

-We can uniformly model the spectral energy distribution of soft radiation fields for all AGNs using only the SMBH mass \( M_{\bullet} \) and the observed X-ray luminosity \( L_{\rm X} \) in the 2--10 keV band, following the method proposed by \citet{murase2020hidden}.
+We can uniformly model the spectral energy distribution of soft radiation fields for all AGNs using only the SMBH mass \( M_{\bullet} \) and the observed X-ray luminosity \( L_{\rm X} \) in the 2--10 keV band~\footnote{Note that Ref.~\cite{abbasi2025icecube} selects X-ray AGNs that are particularly bright in the 20--50~keV band from the BASS catalog}, following the method proposed by Ref.~\cite{murase2020hidden}.
 The soft radiation in the corona region consists of two components: optical/UV emission from the accretion disk and X-ray emission from the corona.
-For the disk emission, the averaged SEDs are expressed as a function of the Eddington ratio, \( \lambda_{\rm Edd} = L_{\rm bol} / L_{\rm Edd} \) (see Figure~7 in \citealt{ho2008nuclear}), where the Eddington luminosity is $L_{\rm Edd} \approx 1.3 \times 10^{45} M_{\bullet,7}~{\rm erg~s}^{-1},$ and the bolometric luminosity can be obtained through \citep{hopkins2007observational}:
+For the disk emission, the averaged SEDs are expressed as a function of the Eddington ratio, \( \lambda_{\rm Edd} = L_{\rm bol} / L_{\rm Edd} \) (see Figure~7 in Ref.~\cite{ho2008nuclear}), where the Eddington luminosity is $L_{\rm Edd} \approx 1.3 \times 10^{45} M_{\bullet,7}~{\rm erg~s}^{-1},$ and the bolometric luminosity can be obtained through \cite{hopkins2007observational}:

 where $L_{\odot}$ is the solar luminosity.
 The disk emission is expected to cut off at a certain energy, above which the X-ray component becomes dominant.
-The cutoff energy, denoted as \( \epsilon_{\rm d} \) (also used as the characteristic disk photon energy in Sec.~\ref{sec:model}), is determined by the effective temperature at the innermost stable circular orbit (ISCO): $ T_{\rm d} \simeq 0.49 \left( \frac{G M_{\bullet} \dot{M}_{\bullet}}{72 \pi \sigma_{\rm SB} R_{\rm s}^3} \right)^{1/4},$ where \( \sigma_{\rm SB} \) is the Stefan--Boltzmann constant, and the SMBH accretion rate is \(\dot{M}_{\bullet} \simeq L_{\rm bol} / (\eta_{\rm rad} c^2)\) with a radiative efficiency \( \eta_{\rm rad} = 0.1 \)~\citep{kato2008black}.
+The cutoff energy, denoted as \( \epsilon_{\rm d} \) (also used as the characteristic disk photon energy in Sec.~\ref{sec:model}), is determined by the effective temperature at the innermost stable circular orbit (ISCO): $ T_{\rm d} \simeq 0.49 \left( \frac{G M_{\bullet} \dot{M}_{\bullet}}{72 \pi \sigma_{\rm SB} R_{\rm s}^3} \right)^{1/4},$ where \( \sigma_{\rm SB} \) is the Stefan--Boltzmann constant, and the SMBH accretion rate is \(\dot{M}_{\bullet} \simeq L_{\rm bol} / (\eta_{\rm rad} c^2)\) with a radiative efficiency \( \eta_{\rm rad} = 0.1 \)~\cite{kato2008black}.
 The corresponding disk cutoff energy is then $\epsilon_{\rm d} \simeq 3 k_{\rm B} T_{\rm d}.$ For the X-ray component, the SED can be modeled as a power law with an exponential cutoff:

 which is normalized by the observed \( L_{\rm X} \).
-The photon index can be estimated as~\citep{trakhtenbrot2017bat}
+The photon index can be estimated as~\cite{trakhtenbrot2017bat}

-and the cutoff energy is given by~\citep{ricci2018bat}
+and the cutoff energy is given by~\cite{ricci2018bat}

 Based on these relations, the combined disk--corona SED of Seyfert nuclei can be constructed once the black hole mass \( M_{\bullet} \) and X-ray luminosity \( L_{\rm X} \) are known.
 For NGC 1068, where clear observations give \( L_{\rm bol} \simeq 1 \times 10^{45}~{\rm erg~s^{-1}} \) and \( \epsilon_{\rm d} \simeq 32~{\rm eV} \), we adopt these observed values directly.
 For the remaining four sources, the disk--corona SEDs are derived using the relations described above.
 The resulting soft-photon SEDs for the five neutrino-associated Seyfert galaxies analyzed in this work are shown in Fig~\ref{fig:sph}.